mohamedyanis/Avoid-Blocks-Game/README.md

 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)

 This simple game written with processing3.
+How to play it?
+It's easy, just كove the can to avoid falling blocks.

 ## #100daysofcode
 Almost a hundred days ago from now (01/10/2020), I decided to do the #100daysofcode challenge.
 This challenge is simply for someone to code every day and post on social media a picture shows that he wrote a code (every day).
 And than they share with us the final project.<br>